aka7/alerta-terraform/README.md

-# Setting up single instance alerta for quick demo on aws, for testing purpose only
+# Setting up single instance of alerta for quick demo on aws, for testing purpose only

 In my example, we are going to setup and launch one AWS EC2 instance which configures alerta.
 Please read the Pre-requisites below and make sure you are happy to proceed.